fan2/FuturismSchedule/ISA/ARM/ARM.md

 Cortex-A(32-bit)/ARMv8-A/Cortex-A32：dual issue, in-order pipeline
 Cortex-A(64-bit)/ARMv8-A/Cortex-A57：3-way superscalar, deeply out-of-order pipeline

+`ARM7TDMI` - architecture v4T. **Von Neuman** core with 3 stage pipeline
+`ARM920T` - architecture v4T. **Harvard** core with 5 stage pipeline and MMU

 博客：《[指令集及流水线](http://blog.csdn.net/phunxm/article/details/8980808)》

+## instruction set
+`ARM_Architecture_Overview.pdf`

+- All instructions are 32 bits long
+- many execute in a single cycle
+- Instructions are conditionally executed
+- A load / store architecture

+`The ARM Instruction Set Architecture.ppt.pdf`

+Main features of the ARM Instruction Set：

+-  All instructions are 32 bits long.
+-  Most instructions execute in a single cycle.
+-  Most instructions can be conditionally executed. 
+- A load/store architecture

+ When the processor is executing in ARM state:

+- All instructions are 32 bits in length
+- All instructions **must be** word aligned
+- Therefore the PC value is stored in bits [31:2] with bits [1:0] equal to zero (as instruction cannot be halfword or byte aligned).

 ## MSDN
 Understanding ARM Assembly：[Part 1](https://blogs.msdn.microsoft.com/ntdebugging/2013/11/22/understanding-arm-assembly-part-1/) / [Part 2](https://blogs.msdn.microsoft.com/ntdebugging/2014/05/15/understanding-arm-assembly-part-2/) / [Part 3](https://blogs.msdn.microsoft.com/ntdebugging/2014/05/29/understanding-arm-assembly-part-3/)